Tekken (video game)

+Tekken (鉄拳) is a 1994 fighting game developed and published by Namco.
+It was originally released on arcades, then ported to the PlayStation home console in 1995.
+One of the earliest 3D polygon-based games of the genre, Tekken was Namco's answer to Virtua Fighter and was designed by Seiichi Ishii, who himself was also Virtua Fighter's designer when he worked at Sega previously.
+The game was developed on the purpose-built low-cost System 11 board, based on PlayStation hardware.

+Tekken was innovative in that it featured multiple game modes for a fighting game, which was not limited to the fighting game genre but also displayed Galaga on the loading screen.
+Plotwise, the game revolves around a tournament set up by Heihachi Mishima, who attempts to prove his power to his revenge-seeking son and protagonist, Kazuya.
+Tekken initially divided opinion regarding its presentation, character designs and unusual control system, which consisted of one button per limb.
+However, following its home console port originally released in March 1995 — only the third 3D console fighter following Virtua Fighter and Battle Arena Toshinden — it quickly rose in popularity and eventually became a PlayStation best seller based on copies sold, even quickly surpassing its two fighting game rivals.
+It started the Tekken series, with a sequel, Tekken 2, coming later in 1995.

 Gameplay

-As with many fighting games, players choose a character from a lineup and engage in hand-to-hand combat with an opponent.
-Unlike most fighting games of the time, Tekken allows the player to control each of the fighter's four limbs independently.
+Players choose a character from a lineup and engage in hand-to-hand combat with an opponent.
+Tekken allows the player to control each of the fighter's four limbs independently.
 The player can watch the animation on screen and figure out the appropriate command (if the character kicks low with their right leg, the move is likely to be executed by pressing down and right kick or a similar variation).
 By default, there are two rounds of combat.
 However, the players have a choice from one to five rounds, as well as options for the time limit of each round.
 If the time limit for the round expires, the character with more health remaining will be declared the winner; if one does not exist, the round will be a draw.

-In the game, the name of the location is displayed in the bottom right corner of the screen.
-Unlike in the sequels, the locations were all representations of real places and included Acropolis, Angkor Wat, Chicago, Fiji, King George Island, Kyoto, Marine Stadium, Monument Valley, Szechwan, Venezia, and Windermere.
+The name of the location is displayed in the bottom right corner of the screen.
+The locations are representations of real places and included Acropolis, Angkor Wat, Chicago, Fiji, King George Island, Kyoto, Marine Stadium, Monument Valley, Sichuan, Venice, and Windermere.
+In addition, unlike most fighting games of the period, the locations are not linked to a specific character, being randomised during gameplay with no ability for players to select a stage in Vs mode.